What should a tradesman pay for a website?

 DIY builders (Wix, Squarespace, GoDaddy)

 Paid plans on Wix and Squarespace run from roughly £10 to £25 a month, which is £120 to £300 a year, indefinitely.
 The upside is you can have something live in a weekend and edit it yourself.
 The catch is you're the builder, the site tends to look templated, and the meter never stops.
-If you're set on the cheapest possible route, the trade-offs are laid out in the cheapest way to get a trade website.
+Before committing to any route, it is worth seeing what the done-for-you companies actually charge and what happens if you leave, set out in UK trade website companies compared.

 A freelancer typically charges £500 to £3,000 to build a trade site once, depending on pages and experience.
 No monthly design fee after, but you then arrange your own hosting (about £5 to £15 a month) and pay per change.
 Good if you want a one-time spend and won't need many updates.
 Riskier on aftercare: if they move on, you're on your own.